As wildfire closes in, New Mexico residents prepare to flee

 Associated Press

 Firefighting crews were battling to keep the fire, the largest burning in the U.S., from making another run across the state’s drought-parched landscape.
-The blaze in the foothills of the Rocky Mountains near the small northeastern New Mexico city of Las Vegas already has charred more than 188 square miles (487 square kilometers).
+The fire already has charred more than 188 square miles (487 square kilometers) and flames could be seen from the small northeastern New Mexico city of Las Vegas just a couple miles away.

 Fire officials said they expect the blaze to keep growing, putting it on track to be one of the largest and most destructive in the state’s recorded history.